spidernet-io/spiderpool/docs/concepts/annotation.md

 ```

 - `interface` (string, optional): When integrated with [multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni), it could specify which ippool is used to the interface.
 The interface information in the CNI request will be used as the default value when this field is not specified.
-- `ipv4pools` (array, optional): Specify which ippool is used to allocate the IPv4 IP.
+- `ipv4pools` (array, optional): Specify which ippool is used to allocate the IPv4 address.
 When `enableIPv4` in the `spiderpool-conf` ConfigMap is set to true, this field is required.
-- `ipv6pools` (array, optional): Specify which ippool is used to allocate the IPv6 IP.
+- `ipv6pools` (array, optional): Specify which ippool is used to allocate the IPv6 address.
 When `enableIPv6` in the `spiderpool-conf` ConfigMap is set to true, this field is required.

 ### ipam.spidernet.io/ippools

-It is similar to `ipam.spidernet.io/ippool`, but could be used to multiple interfaces case.
-BTW, `ipam.spidernet.io/ippools` has precedence over `ipam.spidernet.io/ippool`.
+It is similar to `ipam.spidernet.io/ippool` but could be used in the case with multiple interfaces.
+Note that `ipam.spidernet.io/ippools` has precedence over `ipam.spidernet.io/ippool`.

 ```yaml
 ipam.spidernet.io/ippools: |-